nathanpotter17/emcc-wasm/src/wasi/README.md

 ## Welcome to the WASI section of the repository!

-This section of the repository contains the WebAssembly System Interface (WASI) implementation for the WebAssembly reference interpreter.
+This section of the repository contains the WebAssembly System Interface (WASI) examples and documentation.

 ### Requirements

-clang / cmake / emcc

 wasmtime or wasmer

+wat2wasm

 ### Optional

-wat2wasm
+clang / cmake / emcc

-### Basic Example
+### Basic Example - C to WASI

 To get started, you will need to get the ByteCode Alliance's Wasmtime runtime installed on your machine.